 Her love of travel and freedom along with a 3-month trip to Thailand encouraged her to shift away from the traditional workforce and try her hand at getting paid to write.

-However, before she started with Contena, she’d “been on those other websites.
+However, before she started with Contena Academy, she’d “been on those other websites.
 I’ve been there…” (We’re going to spare you the details of the first job she was offered- it’s not good), but she says, “I turned it down because it was so creepy and I had so many questions.
 I got all kinds of red flags.”

-Kenzie quickly learned that by signing up for Contena and working with her coach, Amanda, provided the support and quality that other sites couldn’t provide.
+Kenzie quickly learned that signing up for Contena Academy and working with her coach, Amanda, provided the support and quality that other sites couldn’t provide.
 The extra eyes and ears were especially useful for a new freelancer.

 Amanda was so encouraging to me.
 I had no idea if my writing would be commercial enough to be worth anything, and I was worried that my lack of a single area of expertise would put me at a major disadvantage.